 - Has been developed by listening to the views of people who rely on employment support.

-- Is funded by the Scottish Government, with Scottish Ministers committing £27 million to the service in 2021/22
+- Is funded by the Scottish Government, with Scottish Ministers have committed more than £24 million to the service in 2022/23

 - Is delivered in nine areas across Scotland, reflecting the reality of Scotland's geography, regional economies and population spread.